okyeron/OMX-27/Docs.md

 From MI Mode, be sure `M8` is selected from the `MCRO` parameter and then double click the AUX button to enter Macro Mode.

+`M-CH` should be set to the same value as the Control Map Channel in the M8 MIDI settings screen.

 Double click the AUX button again to exit Macro Mode.

 The bottom row of keys correspond to mutes (orange) and solos (red).
 The top "black keys" are as follows: